apigee/trireme/README.md

 keys and certificates that SSLEngine can understand.
 In addition, you can also use regular Java keystore files, as described below.

-5) "securepair" isn't implemented yet -- the vast majority of TLS code we have seen just uses the regular "cleartext stream."
-If you really want to see "securepair," it's probably not too difficult.

 In order to support TLS and HTTPS using PEM files, the "trireme-crypto" module and its dependencies (Bouncy Castle) must be in the class path.
 If they are not present, then TLS is still available, but it will only work with Java keystore files (see below) or without using any keys at all.
 Trireme checks for this